 - Caffè ristretto: Literally “restricted coffee”.
 This is a shot of espresso but with half the water.
 It is known for being sweeting and more concentrated than standard espresso.

 - Caffè americano: Espresso with water added.
+Here’s how to make an Americano at home.

 - Caffè macchiato: Espresso with a splash of milk.